Mund/Zunge

 Small.
 Mer-s.
 6 C. May be the result of stress.
 A vitamin C supplement may be helpful.
 Possibly follow up with Psor.
 1M.

 Bleeding: Mer-s.
 6 C or 30 C. Ulcers at edges of tongue may be treated with Nit-ac.
-6 C or, if under the tongue, with Lyc.
+6 C or, if under the with Lyc.
 30 C.

 Schistocerca americana.: = American bird grasshopper/= Heuschrecke = Zähne des Windes